thoas/picfit/README.rst

       }
     }

-Keys will be stored on Redis_, we highly suggest to setup persistence_.
+Keys will be stored on Redis_, we highly suggest you to setup persistence_.

-Image files will be stored on Amazon S3 at the location ``path/to/directory`` in the bucket ``[BUCKET_NAME]``.
+Image files will be loaded/stored on Amazon S3 at the location ``path/to/directory`` in the bucket ``[BUCKET_NAME]``.

 ``[ACL]`` can be: